Tilltheprogamer/PCAD/README.md

 ------------------------------------------------------------
 # Additional

-And you need an server with ESX 1.7.5 or higher best use the newest version.
+And you need an server with ESX 1.7.5 or higher.
 You need to set your own spreadsheet in the index.html.

 ------------------------------------------------------------